Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  **Google it first.**  Seriously.
-You're not the first person to wrestle with a semicolon in the wrong place (or a mysteriously disappearing bracket – those little fiends!).
-Saving yourself the frustration is a win, and the internet's collective wisdom is surprisingly helpful.
-Plus, you might even find a hilarious Stack Overflow answer to brighten your day.
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+Future you will thank you (and future you is much grumpier than you think)."**

 ---

-### 📅 Last Updated: 2025-01-28 08:20
+### 📅 Last Updated: 2025-01-28 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!